-Summer Nights False Sunflower is an herbaceous perennial with an upright spreading habit of growth.
+Burning Hearts False Sunflower is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-Summer Nights False Sunflower flowers Photo courtesy of NetPS Plant Finder
+Burning Hearts False Sunflower flowers Photo courtesy of NetPS Plant Finder

-Summer Nights False Sunflower in bloom Photo courtesy of NetPS Plant Finder
+Burning Hearts False Sunflower flowers Photo courtesy of NetPS Plant Finder

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
-It is a good choice for attracting butterflies to your yard.
+It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Summer Nights False Sunflower is recommended for the following landscape applications;
+Burning Hearts False Sunflower is recommended for the following landscape applications;